January 5, 2022

 The Boost your Business Technology Stream offers financial support to small and medium Canadian-owned enterprises (SMEs), such as small manufacturing and food processing operations, to adopt new technologies.
 Support for these businesses will be in the form of grants to offset the cost of retaining Digital Advisors who will develop Digital Adoption Plans tailored to the business.
 The grant will cover up to 90% of the cost to develop the digital plan, up to a maximum grant payment of $15,000.

-To support the implementation of the digital plan, SMEs will be able to apply for a zero-interest loan from the Business Development Bank of Canada (BDC) (up to $100,000).
-In addition, the Boost Your Business Technology Stream will make available youth placement wage subsidies of up to $7,300.
-Eligible SMEs must apply for the work placement, offering a valuable learning experience for a youth.
+To support the implementation of the digital adoption plan, SMEs will be able to apply for a zero-interest loan from the Business Development Bank of Canada (BDC) (up to $100,000).
+In addition, the Boost Your Business Technology Stream will make available youth placement wage subsidies of up to $7,300 per youth participant aged 18-30.
+SMEs can apply for more than one wage subsidy to hire multiple skilled youth to support and implement their digital transformation.
+Eligible SMEs must apply for the wage subsidy through the CDAP Portal and will be assisted by Magnet, a digital community workforce system housed within the Toronto Metropolitan University.
+Magnet has work placements available across Canada and will support employers with access to a nation-wide pool of youth with skills to support the implementation of their digital adoption plan.

 This program guide will be periodically updated and revised.

-- Is a sole proprietor whose owner is a Canadian resident
+1. Is an active business whose sole proprietor is a Canadian resident

 Or

-- Has between 1 – 499 full time equivalent employees†
+3. Has between 1 – 499 full time equivalent employeesFootnote 1

-- Has at least $500,000 of annual revenues but not more than $100,000,000 in one of the previous three tax years from the date of submitting a grant application.
+4. Has at least $500,000 of annual revenues but not more than $100,000,000 in one of the previous three tax years from the date of submitting a grant applicationFootnote 2

 1.3 Additional documentation in support of eligibility

-1.3.1 Applicants should not provide any additional documentation unless explicitly requested by ISED.
-As part of the eligibility determination process, ISED reserves the right to ask for additional supporting documentation such as:
+1.3.1 As part of the eligibility determination process, ISED may ask for additional supporting documentation or assurances such as:

-- Corporate documents as the Program deems necessary (e.g. articles of incorporation, corporate by-laws and related instruments);
+• Corporate documents as the program deems necessary (e.g. articles of incorporation, corporate by-laws and related documents);

-- Documents confirming annual revenue levels, such as notices of assessment issued by the Canada Revenue Agency;
+• Documents confirming annual revenue levels, such as notices of assessment or other documents issued by the CRA, and/or financial statements (including audited statements) prepared and signed by a Chartered Professional Accountant (CPA);

-- Assurance that any former public servant who derives benefit from the Funding Agreement will be in compliance with the Values and Ethics Code for Public Sector;
+• Assurance that any former public servant who derives benefit from the Grant Agreement will be in compliance with the Values and Ethics Code for Public Sector;

-- Assurance that any former public office holder who derives a direct benefit from the Funding Agreement will be in compliance with the Conflict of Interest Act and Post-Employment Code for Public Office Holders; and,
+• Assurance that any former public office holder who derives a direct benefit from the Grant Agreement will be in compliance with the Conflict of Interest Act and Post-Employment Code for Public Office Holders; and,

-- Assurance that no Member of the House of Commons or Senate will benefit from the non-repayable grant.
+• Assurance that no Member of the House of Commons or Senate will benefit from the grant.

 Part 2 - General instructions for the grant